Team-1-SIT725/DeakinIoTLab/content/publication/jonathan_kua/Multiple_Edge_Data_Integrity_Verification_With_Mul/index.md

 ---
-title: "Efficient and private scheduling of wireless electric vehicles charging using reinforcement learning"
+title: "Multiple Edge Data Integrity Verification With Multi-Vendors and Multi-Servers in Mobile Edge Computing"

 # Authors
 authors:
-  - "Mohammad Belayet Hossain and Shiva Raj Pokhrel and Hai L Vu"
+  - "Md Rashedul Islam and Yong Xiang and Md Palash Uddin and Yao Zhao and Jonathan Kua and Longxiang Gao"

 # Date of publication
 date: 2000-01-01